Endangered species: Endangered Species Act

 Under the Endangered Species Act of 1973 in the United States, species may be listed as "endangered" or "threatened".
-The Salt Creek tiger beetle (Cicindela nevadica lincolniana) is an example of an endangered subspecies protected under the ESA.
+"The Salt Creek tiger beetle" is an example of an endangered subspecies protected under the ESA.
 The US Fish and Wildlife Service, as well as the National Marine Fisheries Service are held responsible for classifying and protecting endangered species.
 They are also responsible for adding a particular species to the list, which can be a long, controversial process.
+The act adds numerous other provisions as well, including the designation of endangered species' critical habitats and a requirement to develop a recovery plan for the species.
+On top of this, the ESA protects endangered species from government policies; for instance, federal agencies must consult the Fish and Wildlife Service or the National Marine Fisheries Service before executing any action that may jeopardize threatened species or their habitats.

 Some endangered species laws are controversial.
 Typical areas of controversy include criteria for placing a species on the endangered species list and rules for removing a species from the list once its population has recovered.
 Whether restrictions on land development constitute a "taking" of land by the government; the related question of whether private landowners should be compensated for the loss of uses of their areas; and obtaining reasonable exceptions to protection laws.
 Also lobbying from hunters and various industries like the petroleum industry, construction industry, and logging, has been an obstacle in establishing endangered species laws.

 The Bush administration lifted a policy that required federal officials to consult a wildlife expert before taking actions that could damage endangered species.
 Under the Obama administration, this policy was reinstated.

 Being listed as an endangered species can have negative effect since it could make a species more desirable for collectors and poachers.
 This effect is potentially reducible, such as in China where commercially farmed turtles may be reducing some of the pressure to poach endangered species.

-Another problem with the listing species is its effect of inciting the use of the "shoot, shovel, and shut-up" method of clearing endangered species from an area of land.
+Another problem with the listing of species is its effect of inciting the use of the "shoot, shovel, and shut-up" method of clearing endangered species from an area of land.
 Some landowners currently may perceive a diminution in value for their land after finding an endangered animal on it.
 They have allegedly opted to kill and bury the animals or destroy habitat silently.
 Thus removing the problem from their land, but at the same time further reducing the population of an endangered species.
-The effectiveness of the Endangered Species Act – which coined the term "endangered species" – has been questioned by business advocacy groups and their publications but is nevertheless widely recognized by wildlife scientists who work with the species as an effective recovery tool.
+The effectiveness of the ESA– which coined the term "endangered species"– has been questioned by business advocacy groups and their publications but is nevertheless widely recognized by wildlife scientists who work with the species as an effective recovery tool.
 Nineteen species have been delisted and recovered and 93% of listed species in the northeastern United States have a recovering or stable population.